orelrevivo/TweetbookA/README.md

 Live stream
 Trends
 And many more actions found in the application such as: likes, comments, shares, views, user search, verification badge for verified users. and more..

+To build this app I used Firebase servers !